 If you are now less nauseted and tired, consider starting to exercise.
 An excellent prenatal yoga DVD is “Prenatal Yoga” With Shiva Rea.
 You can read about the benefits of pregnancy yoga and good yoga positions during each trimester here.

-Constipation is a common discomfort with women during this early time in pregnancy; sometimes it can be due to the prenatal vitamins that you are taking, while others find it is caused by the change in hormones that are slowing up digestion.
+Constipation is a common discomfort with women during this early time in pregnancy; sometimes it can be due to the prenatal vitamins that you are taking while others find it caused by the change in hormones that are slowing up digestion.